 Work experience

 Before joining UHAS, he was a Research Fellow at the Navrongo Health Research Centre (NHRC).
-He joined the NHRC for his National Service and was subsequently employed as a Research Assistant and rose through the ranks to a Research Fellow.
-Dr. Dalaba has worked on several research projects in the area of Maternal and Child Health Care, Malaria, Health Care Financing, Universal Health Coverage, Promotion of the Use of Improved Clean Cook stoves and Health Systems.
+Dr. Dalaba has worked on several research projects in Maternal and Child Health Care, Malaria, Health Care Financing, Promotion of the Use of Improved Clean Cook stoves, Implementation Research, Health Systems Strengthening research, among others.

 Science /Research output